 Treatment of Internet Addiction

-Treatments for Internet addiction may include individual or group therapy, lifestyle changes, residential treatment for more severe cases, and medication if there is a co-occurring condition which warrants it.
+Treatments for Internet addiction may include individual or group therapy, lifestyle changes, residential treatment for more severe cases, and medication if there is a co-occurring condition that warrants it.

-Because Internet usage has soared at a pace that exceeds our ability to fully comprehend its implications, treatment approaches for Internet addiction are relatively new and have some catching up to do.
-Fortunately, many of the most commonly used approaches are adaptable to this relatively new phenomenon.
+Treatment approaches for internet addiction are relatively new and have some catching up to do.
+Fortunately, many of the most commonly-used approaches for behavioral addiction are adaptable to this relatively new phenomenon.

 - Behavior modification